 Young people with SEND can help shape what Amaze does for young people and influence other services for young people with SEND by joining our advisory group.
 This is part of Amazing Futures.

-Amaze uses volunteers in the office to help with the day to day running of the organisation.
-This role suits someone who wants a regular commitment and is happy in a busy office doing all sorts of jobs such as printing, mail outs and shredding.
-Some office volunteers take on more complex jobs like recording feedback or helping update information resources.
+Amaze sometimes uses volunteers in the office to help with the day to day running of the organisation.
+This role suits someone who wants a regular commitment and is happy in a busy office doing activities like printing, mail outs and shredding.
+Some office volunteers take on more complex duties like recording feedback or helping update information resources.
 We only have space in the office for one volunteer each day so we only recruit a new office volunteer when one has to leave us.
 Office volunteering is a chance to develop admin skills or to make use of skills that you are not getting a chance to use in paid work at the moment.

 Amaze’s hardworking fundraising team appreciate the support of volunteers.
 There is no fixed pattern to fundraising volunteering.
 You could become an active fundraiser for us or help out at events for example cheering our runners at races like the Brighton Marathon.
 Find out more about fundraising here.